-So you’d like to play with G-Code (the numerical control programming language used by cnc machines) but don’t have any sample g-code files?
+So you’d like to play with a g-code file (the numerical control programming language used by cnc machines) but don’t have any sample g-code?

 For starters, be sure to check out our Free G-Code Tutorial.
 It’s full of examples on a case-by-case basis for all the common g code commands used by your machine tool.

 No worries, here’s a bunch of example gcode files you can try on your cnc machine.
 Note that each specific machine may have its own dialect for g-codes.
 Be sure to check the example program before you run it in earnest to make sure it’ll perform the right machining operations for your particular machine.

 G-Code Macro Examples

 Our handy g-code reference lists have links to specific examples for all of the g-codes and m-codes.

 Examples for 3D Printers